sam-m888/pygobject-docs/guide/properties.rst

     New value 'something.different'
     >>>

-You can define your own properties using the :obj:`GObject.Property` function, which can be used similarly to the builtin Python function :any:`property`:
+You can define your own properties using the :obj:`GObject.Property` decorator, which can be used similarly to the builtin Python :any:`property` decorator:

 .. function:: GObject.Property(type=None, default=None, nick='', blurb='', \
     flags=GObject.ParamFlags.READWRITE, minimum=None, maximum=None)